aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to PPTM?</h2>

+The XLSM format is a Microsoft Excel macro-enabled workbook format.
+It is used to store data in a tabular format and is widely used for data analysis and reporting.
+On the other hand, the PPTM format is a Microsoft PowerPoint macro-enabled presentation format.
+It is used to create presentations with text, images, animations, and other objects.
+Therefore, it is necessary to convert XLSM to PPTM in order to present the data in a more visually appealing way.

+<h2>How Aspose.Total helps for XLSM to PPTM Conversion?</h2>
-For a Python developer, who is trying to add a XLSM to PPTM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and PPTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and PPTM files.
+It helps to automate the conversion process from XLSM to PPTM.
+The process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLSM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate the XLSM files.
+It supports various features such as creating, editing, and converting XLSM files.
+It also supports features such as formatting, data validation, and conditional formatting.
+Moreover, it also supports features such as charting, pivot tables, and VBA macros.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate the PPTM files.
+It supports various features such as creating, editing, and converting PPTM files.
+It also supports features such as formatting, animations, and transitions.
+Moreover, it also supports features such as adding shapes, text, and images.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for developers who are looking to add a XLSM to PPTM conversion feature within their application.
+It provides a wide range of features to manipulate both XLSM and PPTM files.
+It helps to automate the conversion process from XLSM to PPTM in two simple steps.

 {{% /blocks/products/pf/feature-page-summary %}}